aws-amplify/docs/js/graphql.md

 ### @auth

-Object types that are annotated with `@auth` are protected by one of the supported authorization strategies.
+Object types that are annotated with `@auth` are protected by a set of authorization rules.
+Currently, @auth only supports APIs with Amazon Cognito User Pools enabled.
 Types that are annotated with `@auth` must also be annotated with `@model`.
-Currently, Amazon Cognito user pools is the only supported authorization mode.

 #### Definition